thiennp/frontend-mastery-hub/levels/95/README.md

-# Level 95: Behavior-Driven Development (BDD)
+# Level 95: Visual Testing

 ## Overview
-This level focuses on behavior-driven development (bdd) and provides comprehensive learning materials, examples, and projects.
+This level focuses on visual testing and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of behavior-driven development (bdd)
+- Understand the core concepts of visual testing
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns